Lichenostomus melanops cassidix

 Helmeted Honeyeaters construct a suspended cup shaped nest, often located in prickly shrubs.
 Nests are made of strips of bark, grasses, dried leaves and are bound loosely with cobwebs.
 Spider egg sacs are used for decoration.
 Nests can range from as low as 1 metre from the ground to as high as 4-8 metres in dense shrubs.
 Occasionally, nests are over 20 meters high in eucalypts.

-Usually two eggs are laid, very occasionally three, with three or four clutches per season.
+Usually two eggs are laid, very occasionally three, with experienced breeding pairs having three or four clutches per season.
 The female sits on the eggs for 2 weeks before the young hatch.
 This is the only time that a positive identification of a female bird can be made through observation alone.
 Helmeted Honeyeaters are cooperative breeders.
 The young are fed in the nest for a further 2 weeks by both parents and sometimes related males.
 The young remain with their parents after leaving the nest for several months.
 At 40 days they are considered independent.

 “Survivorship of juveniles was high and similar to that of adults.
 Dependent fledglings experience quite high survivorship, whilst it was low and equivalent in eggs and chicks.
 High survival rates of fledglings, juveniles and adults permitted the population to maintain itself despite very low survivorship of eggs and chicks.
 Identification of survivorship rates of the different life history phases, in particular the very low rates of eggs and nestlings, and high rates for all other stages, including fledglings… is an important outcome.
 It provides an opportunity to focus recovery actions for the population in a manner that offers potential to significantly and efficiently increase the population…”